1. notice

 ==> Path connected

-[product-topology-preserve-connected] Product topology preserves connectedness
+[product_topology_preserve_connected] Product topology preserves connectedness

 Proof